karthik-skr/MapQuest-Geo-Code-Excel-Upload-Python/README.md

 - Create a virtual environment and activate it.

-- Then install the required modules using : `pip install -r requirement.txt`.
+- Then install the required modules using : `pip install -r requirements.txt`.

 - Please add MapQuest API Key as `MAP_QUEST_KEY` in system varibles/environment variables